WaCoDiS/data-access-api/README.md

 For storing metadata of available data set WaCoDiS uses the search engine technology [Elasticsearch](https://www.elastic.co/downloads/elasticsearch).
 Elasticsearch is not part of WaCoDiS Data Access and therefore must be deployed separately in order [to run this application](#preconditions).
 * RabbitMQ
 For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
 RabbitMQ is not part of WaCoDiS Data Access and therefore [must be deployed separately](#preconditions) if WaCoDIS Data Access is deployed as part of the whole WaCoDiS system.
+* OpenAPI
+OpenAPI is used for the specification of Data Access REST API and data models.
 * JSON
 The WaCoDiS Data Access RESTful API serves data as json.